takuti/takuti.me/_content/en/note/sustainability-at-big-tech.md

 lang: en
 title: Understanding Big Tech's Sustainable Commitment with Word Cloud
 lastmod: '2022-09-02'
-keywords: [sustainability, apple, carbon, microsoft, facebook, word, supply, cloud, google, amazon]
+keywords: [sustainability, apple, carbon, microsoft, facebook, word, supply, amazon, cloud, google]
-recommendations: [/note/annual-review-2021/, /note/sustainable-capitalism/, /note/environmental-problems-and-business/]
+recommendations: [/note/sustainable-capitalism/, /note/annual-review-2021/, /note/environmental-problems-and-business/]
 ---

 When it comes to [sustainable capitalism](/note/sustainable-capitalism/), the role of big companies is particularly important because they have the exceptional power of advancing sustainability in the long-run.
 A story that the companies like Microsoft, Amazon, Alibaba, and Google are part of the portfolio of Generation Investment Management, a sustainability-conscious investment firm, is a good example of how promising these companies are in this context[^1].